 - Computing with algebraic automorphic forms (notes of my lectures at the 2011 Heidelberg summer school)

 - Slides for my talk Calculating Automorphic Forms for Unitary Groups Using SAGE at the Sage Days 6 conference, 11/11/2007.

 - Notes for my talk Approaches to computing overconvergent p-adic modular forms and the accompanying implementation presentation at the Heilbronn Institute workshop "Computing with automorphic forms", summer 2008

 - Slides for my talk Calculating p-adic modular forms at Sage Days 16, 25/6/2009.

 - A note on the norm of the Up operator

 - A note on the norms of overconvergent eigenfunctions

 - A note on topological groups (in which I show that if G is compact and Hausdorff its conjugacy class space is Hausdorff in the quotient topology).

 - An introduction to Burnside's algorithm for calculating character tables of finite groups.

-- A short note on roots of cubic polynomials (written for Eureka #58, which apparently never appeared), in which I investigate when all of the roots of a complex cubic have the same absolute value.
+- A short note on roots of cubic polynomials (published in volume 59 of Eureka (March 2008), the journal of the Cambridge undergrad maths society), in which I investigate when all of the roots of a complex cubic have the same absolute value.
 (Although this was motivated by my research on automorphic forms for unitary groups, the actual content is elementary.)